Arndt von Haeseler: Research and career

 From 1998 until 2001, von Haeseler was a group leader at the Max Planck Institute for Evolutionary Anthropology in Leipzig.
 From 2001 until 2005, he was professor of bioinformatics at the University of Düsseldorf.
 He was a group leader in bioinformatics at Forschungszentrum Jülich.
 In 2005, he joined the Max F. Perutz Laboratories (MFPL) in Vienna, where he leads the Center for Integrative Bioinformatics Vienna (CIBIV).
-In 2017, he became the scientific director of the MFPL.
 He is a professor of bioinformatics at the University of Vienna and the Medical University of Vienna.
-At the University Vienna, he is the dean of the Center for Molecular Biology.
-At the Medical University of Vienna, he is the head of the Department for Medical Biochemistry.
+From 2017 to 2020, he was the scientific director of the MFPL (since 2019 Max Perutz Labs).
+At the University Vienna, he was the dean of the Center for Molecular Biology.
+At the Medical University of Vienna, he was the head of the Department for Medical Biochemistry.

 His research focuses on developing computational methods for the reconstruction of phylogenetic trees.
 He co-authored the phylogenetics software packages TREEFINDER, TREE-PUZZLE, and its successor, IQ-TREE.
+However, the 2004 article about TREEFINDER in BMC Evolutionary Biology was retracted in 2015 due to the license change.
+More precisely, coauthor Gangolf Jobb had forbidden use of the software in the USA and several European countries as an anti-immigration political statement.

 He sits on the editorial boards of Molecular Biology and Evolution and BMC Evolutionary Biology.

 Awards and honours

+In 2021, 2022 and 2023, Arndt von Haeseler was awarded "Highly Cited Researcher".

 In 2015, von Haeseler was elected as a corresponding member of the mathematics and science class of the Austrian Academy of Sciences.

 Since 1999, he holds an honorary professorship in theoretical biology at the University of Leipzig.